hatemadi15/Unleash_Hackathon_Lebanon/README.md

 - Swapping the file-based persistence with PostgreSQL/SQLite would only require reimplementing `db.js` with a real ORM/driver; the rest of the API already matches the relational schema.
 - Business rules (limits, deposits, overdue handling, rewards) are fully driven by the `config` key/value table exposed to admins.
 - For clarity, overdue returns processed *before* the admin task still refund deposits and award rewards.
 Once `/admin/process-overdue-borrows` marks a cup as lost, the deposit stays withheld.
 - The code intentionally avoids external dependencies due to the offline constraints.
 In a full deployment, Express, a proper migration tool, and a production-ready auth library are recommended.
+The frontend relies on CDN-hosted Leaflet and html5-qrcode for the map and scanner; keep an eye on CSP settings if you later self-host those assets.